defparam/snes-tap/README.md

-# snes-tap
+# SNES-Tap
 This project includes Altium design files for an SNES expansion port tapping board to enable FPGA snooping of the SNES console.

-Snes-tap V1.2 Rev B
+SNES-Tap v1.2 Rev B
 ---------------------------------------------------------------------
 This is the second major release of this project.
 Drastic changes have been made to allow for on board voltage translation support.
 The board